couchbaselabs/docs-ng/content/couchbase-manual-2.0/command-line-interface-for-administration.markdown

 are logically grouped and aggregated together by prefixes.

-For example, if all of your tap connections started with `rebalance_` or `replication_`, you could call `stats tapagg _` to request stats grouped by the prefix starting with `_`.
+For example, if all of your tap connections started with `rebalance_` or `replication_`, you could call `cbstats tapagg _` to request stats grouped by the prefix starting with `_`.
 This would return a set of statistics for `rebalance` and a set for `replication`.
 The following are possible values returned by `cbstats tapagg` :

 \[prefix\]:count                | Number of connections matching this prefix
 --------------------------------|-------------------------------------------